https://www.ingber.com/karate85_book_thumbnails.html is an index of .jpg "thumbnails" permitting easy access to all .jpg figures.

 I am permitted to do this since I own the copyright to this book.
 This book is no longer in print, but Ohara was willing to sell the negatives, which I did not purchase at the time.

 The OCR software often makes many errors on this particular font, e.g., merging words, replacing "m" by "in" or "ni, etc., and I have not taken much time to edit this file afterwards.

-These videos can be downloaded from my archive,
+special camp.
+These videos can be downloaded from my archive, where they have

 I thank Brent Buescher <[email protected]> for preparing many corrections to the first OCR version.